Lynn Fuhler Studio Photo

 Growing up, I’d read the morning newspaper while eating breakfast.
 In particular, I enjoyed the advice columns Dear Abby or Ann Landers and learning how each solved people’s problems.

-As co-editor of our high school yearbook and in college as an organizer of two out-of-state student-run tours, I discovered how much I enjoyed building things from the ground up, the sales, deployment and delivery.
+As co-editor of our high school yearbook and in college as an organizer of two out-of-state student-run tours, I discovered how much I enjoyed building things from the ground up, including the sales, deployment and delivery.

 When not working at my dad’s business and going to school, I volunteered at the Hobie Cat rental at the lake so that I could sail.
 I enjoyed teaching people the fundamentals of sailing – how to harness the wind and tack and jibe.
 That lightbulb moment when students grasped the concept was gratifying.